philipkocanda/juicebox-protocol/README.md

 ## TODO

-- [ ] Figure out what the "command" field does: C242, C244, C008, C006 (naming is mine, not sure if it's actually a command)
+- [ ] Figure out what the "command" field does (naming is mine, not sure if it's actually a command)
 - [ ] Figure out what the counter is for.
 - [ ] Integrate into Juicepassproxy (JPP) to get it to actually send a message to the Juicebox (HA > MQTT > JPP > Juicebox)
 - [ ] Support parsing status messages